elclanrs/templee/readme.md

 Templee is a small API to quickly create data-driven HTML content with a syntax similar to jQuery.
 Templee doesn't have any dependencies and it should work in [any modern browser that supports ECMAScript5](http://kangax.github.com/es5-compat-table/).

 # There's currently a big bug I'm trying to solve.
 Come back later.
+Busy with stuff, but eventually...

 ### Updates:
 **02/14/13**